California Bard Inferior Vena Cava Filter Deaths

 Those who have had defective Bard IVC Filter systems implanted may be eligible to seek compensation for things like pain, suffering, medical expenses, lost income and disfigurement.

 As a Dallas Texas Product Liability attorney and Bard Recovery and G2 IVC Filter lawyer, we are evaluating and accepting Bard Recovery and G2 IVC Filter injury cases nationwide including California.

-Information and commentary provided by Dallas Fort Worth Personal Injury Attorney Dr Shezad Malik.
-The Dr Shezad Malik Law Firm can be contacted in Dallas toll free at 888-210-9693 or in Fort Worth at 817-717-1772.
+Information and commentary provided by Dallas Fort Worth Personal Injury Attorney Dr. Shezad Malik.
+The Dr. Shezad Malik Law Firm can be contacted in Dallas toll-free at 214-390-3189.

 IVC or inferior vena cava filters are umbrella-like devices used in patients who are at risk of pulmonary embolism, but who are unable to take anticoagulation medications.

 An inferior vena cava filter is a safety net placed in a large vein called the inferior vena cava.
 The filter that is placed in the inferior vena cava is designed to catch any blood clots that may form in the lower body before they travel into the lungs and become life threatening pulmonary emboli.Filter Injuries?
 Call Dr Shezad Malik Law Firm

 If you believe that you or a loved one have suffered an injury as a result of a Bard inferior vena cava (IVC) filter, speak to an experienced medical device attorney and medical doctor to determine whether you may be able to file a lawsuit.

 Please contact the Dr. Shezad Malik Law Firm to discuss your case with a lawyer in our defective drugs and medical devices department.